 When You're Running Behind

-And here is where all the above-mentioned tactics can come into play.
-Because “unoccupied time feels longer than occupied time,” even if your staff is on schedule, you can create a great waiting room experience that seems to take no time at all if your staff is caring and attentive.
-Open the door for a mom with her kids, scratch her dog’s chin, and tell them you’re happy to see them.
-Then, a comfy chair in a clean lobby with a pamphlet about changes to expect in a senior pet can all make a few minutes of wait time fly right by.
+And here is where all the tactics mentioned above can come into play.
+Because "unoccupied time feels longer than occupied time," even if your staff is on schedule, you can create a great waiting room experience that seems to take no time at all if your team is caring and attentive.
+Open the door for a mom with her kids, scratch her dog's chin, and tell them you're happy to see them.
+Then, a comfy chair in a clean lobby with a pamphlet about changes to expect in a senior pet can make a few minutes of wait time fly right by.

 A veterinary office front lobby could include a small front desk or oversized chairs, soft classical music or photos from local fundraisers, dental chews for sale, or free training treat samples.
 But no matter how much they vary, every front lobby should convey a sense of warmth.
 If your receptionists greet each pet owner with a caring attitude, that will build trust.
 Be attentive and considerate of their time and their pet's needs, and you'll welcome them into your lobby again and again as bonded clients and patients.